executehouse/Limpopo-Connect/README.md

 ## 🗄️ Backend Architecture & Setup

 The backend is a serverless API built with **Node.js, TypeScript, and Azure Functions**.
-It connects to an **Azure Database for PostgreSQL Flexible Server** and uses **Azure Blob Storage** for file uploads.
-The entire infrastructure is defined as code using **Bicep**.
+The project has migrated database responsibilities to a managed provider (for example, Supabase Postgres) and uses **Azure Blob Storage** for file uploads where applicable.
+The remaining infrastructure is defined as code using **Bicep**.

 **📖 Key Documentation:**

 -   **[Backend Local Setup Guide](./limpopo-api/README-backend.md)**: Step-by-step instructions for running the API on your local machine.
--   **[Database Setup Guide](./limpopo-api/setup-database.md)**: Instructions for provisioning and migrating the Azure PostgreSQL database.
+--   **[Database Setup Guide](./SUPABASE_SETUP.md)**: Instructions for provisioning and migrating the database to Supabase or other managed database providers.
 -   **[Operational Runbook](./OPERATIONAL.md)**: A guide for deploying, monitoring, restoring, and maintaining the production environment.
 -   **[Security Policy](./SECURITY.md)**: An overview of the threat model, password policies, and key management procedures.
 -   **[API Specification (OpenAPI)](./openapi.yaml)**: A complete OpenAPI 3.0 specification for all API endpoints.